m-muhsin/woocommerce-next/README.md

 ## Progress

-- Lists all products in the home page
+- List all products in the home page
+- Single product page
 - Routing with express for dev
-- Routing for now 2 (serverless)
+- Routing for now (serverless)
-- Single product page

 ## TODO

 - Cart management
+- Checkout
-- Pleasing design
+- Payment integration

 ### Getting started with Next.js